-Our TEP process entails a virtual assembly line of steps to document translation.
+Our Translation, Editing, and Proofreading (TEP) process uses a virtual assembly line to produce world-class document translations.
 First, a native-speaking linguist will translate each document.
 Then, another linguist will edit the translation.
 Finally, the translation is proofread for clarity.
 We get it done right the first time, so you don’t have to rework anything, saving you time and money.

 When we receive files in formats other than Word or Excel, there may be extra work required which makes the process a bit more time-consuming.
-For example, PDF files require specific filters on Translation Memory (TM) or CAT (Computer Assisted Translation) tools.
-Also, source files are easier to work with rather than screenshots or copied/pasted files, and it will be easier for you to reintegrate the translated content in your site.
+For example, PDF files require specific filters on some of the relevant software that we use.
+Furthermore, Word and Excel files are more efficient to work with rather than screenshots or copied and pasted files, making it easier for you to reintegrate the translated content into your website.

-Be sure you are not submitting the same material.
-This can happen if you have multiple people within your business working on your project.
+Be sure you are not submitting the same materials.
+This can happen if you have multiple people within your organization working on the same project.
 So be sure you are communicating internally before submitting anything to us.
 We may be working with multiple translators, so this error could possibly be missed unless we work together to make sure that we are all on the same page.